spine-tools/Spine-Toolbox/docs/source/tutorial.rst

 Let's add a relationship of class 'node_unit' between the two objects we've created.
 Right-click on the 'node_unit' relationship class below the 'coal_import' object and select **Add relationship** in the context menu.
-In the pop up dialog,
-enter 'Leuven_coal_unit' in the name field and select 'Leuven' from the drop-down list (it should be the only option available).
+Enter 'Leuven_coal_unit' in the name field and select 'Leuven' from the drop-down list (it should be the only option available).
 Click **Ok**.

 After this you should see an item called 'Leuven' under the 'node_unit' relationship class